Skip to content

 fields: List of field names (str), Field objects, or dicts.

-Will be normalized to Field objects internally in __post_init__.
+Will be normalized to Field objects by the validator.

 indexes: List of indexes for the vertex